Our Covenant

 In 1964 the group was officially incorporated by the State of Texas after having recently moved into a church property built in 1956 located at 305 Old Highway 6, now known as Wellborn Road.

-Our congregation has been involved in local justice movements for many decades and we look forward to our future as our new home is built on 29th Street in Bryan.
+Our congregation has been involved in local justice movements for many decades and we look forward to our future in our new home on 29th Street in Bryan.